pwrdrvr/lambda-throttling/README.md

    - Generates interactive visualizations showing throttling patterns
    - Tracks iteration-by-iteration performance to detect early throttling

+### Adaptive Throttling Tests

+1. **Smart CPU Allocation:**
+   - Based on the principle that 1769 MB = 100% of a vCPU (1 full CPU)
+   - Determines the Lambda function's CPU allocation as a fraction of a full vCPU
+   - A 128 MB Lambda function receives approximately 7.2% of a CPU (128/1769)

+2. **Throttle Interval Awareness:**
+   - AWS Lambda throttles CPU in 20ms intervals
+   - For example, a 128 MB Lambda gets approximately 1.44ms of CPU time per 20ms window (7.2% * 20ms)
+   - Lambda is throttled (paused) for the remaining 18.56ms out of every 20ms interval

+3. **Adaptive Workload Sizing:**
+   - Calculates how much workload can be processed in a single throttle interval
+   - Scales the data size based on the Lambda's CPU allocation percentage
+   - Reduces the data size by 10% as a safety margin to avoid exceeding the throttle interval
+   - Example: A 100KB job on a 1769 MB Lambda becomes a 7KB job on a 128 MB Lambda

+4. **Precise Timing Control:**
+   - Executes one unit of work per throttle interval (every 20ms)
+   - Uses busy-waiting to ensure precise timing between iterations
+   - Measures actual CPU time and wall clock time for each iteration
+   - Records execution times to detect any unexpected throttling

+5. **Analysis & Visualization:**
+   - Compares CPU allocation percentages across memory sizes
+   - Shows the adaptive data size for each memory configuration
+   - Measures actual execution time against the 20ms throttle interval
+   - Visualizes iteration-by-iteration performance
+   - Detects any potential throttling events where execution exceeds expectations

 ## Testing Methodology

 The Lambda function: